 Apply the mortar to the waterproof board along the temporary guide board using a notched trowel .
 Only apply 2-3 horizontal rows at a time.

-time to install the tile!
+Time to install the tile!

 Before applying your tile, decide on the layout and orientation of the pieces.
 Start off by installing whole piece tiles first then fill in with cut pieces as you go or install them at the end.
 If you must wait to install the cut pieces at a later time, use a notched trowel to scrape the thinset from the wall so it doesn’t dry before the actual installation.
 When applying cut pieces, apply the thinset to the backs of the tiles.

 Evenly space the tiles.
 Continue placing the tile in horizontal rows and placing spacers of choice in between the tiles.
-Once the thinset dries (after aprox.
+Once the thinset dries (after approx..
 12 hours) remove the temporary wood board and install the final tile on the bottom row.
 Let dry for 24 hours and remove the spacers.

-Last;y apply grout!
+Lastly apply grout!
 Mix the grout in a large bucket according to package instructions.
 Apply grout with a rubber float at a 45-degree angle.
 Use pressure to push the grout evenly and fully into the joints of the tile!
 Don’t miss any places! go back through and ensure no spaces are left.

 Once all the grout is between the tile, just wipe away the excess before it stiffens using a wet sponge.
 Do not wipe in the direction of the grout lines, rather at an angle to prevent taking up the grout you just laid.
 Once dry just buff the tile with a dry towel and done!